Passed

 Checks and balances

-Congress would gain authority to mandate a specific executive immigration designation, reducing the Secretary of Homeland Security's discretionary power; the executive branch retains implementation authority over TPS administration, and courts could review whether the mandate conflicts with existing statutory frameworks.
+Congress would gain authority by mandating a specific executive action, reducing the Secretary of Homeland Security's discretion; the executive branch retains implementation authority over TPS administration, and courts could review whether the mandate conflicts with existing statutory frameworks.

 Historical precedent